ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

-.. _CHGRES_CUBE:
+.. _chgres_cube:

 ************************
 Introduction
 ************************

-The CHGRES_CUBE program creates initial condition files to “coldstart” the forecast model.
+The chgres_cube program creates initial condition files to “coldstart” the forecast model.
 The initial conditions are created from either Global Forecast System (GFS) gridded binary version 2 (GRIB2) or NOAA Environmental Modeling System Input/Output (NEMSIO) data.

 ************************************************
 Where to find GFS GRIB2 and NEMSIO data